peterhcharlton/starter-hugo-academic/content/project/screening af/index.md

 _Objective:_ To determine how best to select which ECGs should be clinically reviewed, using existing ECG analysis algorithms and novel approaches.

 _Progress:_ To date, we have published on the potential benefits of excluding low quality ECGs from the review process in [this publication](/publication/reviewing_ecgs/).
-Work is ongoing to assess how best to use existing ECG analysis algorithms to select which ECGs to review, aiming to send as few ECGs for review as possible (to minimise reviewing workload) whilst maintaining a high sensitivity to ECGs exhibiting AF.
-We are also comparing the characteristics of ECGs in AF and normal sinus rhythm to understand how an algorithm could best discriminate between these two states.
+Work is ongoing to determine how best to select which ECGs out of the remainder to send for review.
+We are currently assessing how best to use existing ECG analysis algorithms to select which ECGs to review, aiming to send as few ECGs for review as possible (to minimise reviewing workload) whilst maintaining a high sensitivity to ECGs exhibiting AF.
+We are also comparing the characteristics of ECGs in AF and normal sinus rhythm to understand how algorithms could best discriminate between these two states.

 ### 2. Prioritising ECGs for review